darshan-7876/CODTECH-TASK1/README.md

 **Code Structure**
 The project consists of a single Python file house_price_predictor.py that contains the GUI code using Tkinter and the linear regression logic.

-**How to Run**
-Clone the repository using git clone https://github.com/your-username/linear-regression-on-housing-prices.git Open a terminal or command prompt and navigate to the project directory Run the application using python house_price_predictor.py

 **Features**
 User-friendly GUI to input features